edgenextapisdk/terraform-provider-edgenext/docs/resources/cdn_domain_config.md

 Optional:

-- `cache_or_not` (String) Whether to cache, optional values: ['yes','no'], if not passed, defaults to determining cache based on expire
 - `case_ignore` (String) Whether to ignore case, yes to ignore, no to not ignore.
 Default is yes
 - `expire_unit` (String) Cache time unit, default value is s, optional values are (Y year, M month, D day, h hour, i minute, s second)
 - `follow_expired` (String) Whether to follow origin server cache time, default value is no, optional parameters: no,yes